superseriousbusiness/gotosocial/docs/federation/interaction_policy.md

 Likewise, when enforcing received interaction policies, GoToSocial will **ALWAYS** behave as though the URIs of mentioned users were present in the `canReply.always` array, even if they weren't.

+### 2. An actor can always interact in any way with their own post

-**Secondly**, a user should **ALWAYS** be able to reply to their own post, like their own post, and boost their own post without requiring approval, **UNLESS** that post is itself currently pending approval.
+**Secondly**, an actor should **ALWAYS** be able to reply to their own post, like their own post, and boost their own post without requiring approval, **UNLESS** that post is itself currently pending approval.

-As such, when sending out interaction policies, GoToSocial will **ALWAYS** add the URI of the post author to the `canLike.always`, `canReply.always`, and `canAnnounce.always` arrays, unless they are already covered by the ActivityStreams magic public URI.
+As such, when sending out interaction policies, GoToSocial will **ALWAYS** add the URI of the post author to the `canLike.always`, `canReply.always`, and `canAnnounce.always` arrays, **UNLESS** they are already covered by the ActivityStreams magic public URI.

-Likewise, when enforcing received interaction policies, GoToSocial will **ALWAYS** behave as though the URI of the post author is present in these `always` arrays, even if it wasn't.
+Likewise, when enforcing received interaction policies, GoToSocial will **ALWAYS** behave as though the URI of the post author themself is present in each `always` field, even if it wasn't.

 ## Examples

+Here's some examples of what interaction policies allow users to do.

 ### Example 1 - Limiting scope of a conversation